typedb/typedb-ml/kglib/examples/diagnosis/README.md

 Once you have installed KGLIB (see root README for instructions) you can run the example as follows:

-1. Make sure a TypeDB server (version 2.10+) is running locally
+1. Make sure a TypeDB server (version 2.11.1 or later) is running locally

 2. Clone KGLIB (shallow clone: `git clone --depth 1`) and from the project root, run the example: `python -m kglib.examples.diagnosis.diagnosis "/path/to/my/typedb/install/directory"`